 Size of Grants & Grant Application

 The grants of the Mentor Graphics Foundation will be limited to $25,000.
 With the exception of a small number of organizations that have traditionally been supported by the Foundation, the grant size is typically $10,000 or less.
-No grants will be made for less than $1,000 and no grant can represent more that 5% of the organization's annual budget.
+No grants will be made for less than $1,000 and no grant can represent more than 5% of the organization's annual budget.

 The Foundation Board meets annually in mid-March.
 Organizations wishing to request funding need to submit the following by the end of February: